Tidal Misconceptionsby Donald E. Simanek

 So the bottom line is that centrifugal forces on the earth due to the presence of the moon are not tide-raising forces at all.
 They cannot be invoked as an "explanation" for any tide, on either side of the earth or anywhere else.
 So why do we find them used in "explanations" of tides in elementary-level books?
 Could it be because these text's authors are often misled by their own pretty diagrams?
 Once they launch into the rotating coordinate mode and start talking about centrifugal forces, they seem to forget that the earth's own gravitational field is still present and acting on every portion of matter on earth.
 They also forget that the non-uniformity of moon's gravitational field over the volume of the earth is alone sufficient to account for both tidal bulges, bulges that would be essentially the same if the earth-moon system were not moving, and the earth and moon were not moving relative to each other.

 It must also be understood that these textbook pictures are static diagrams, "snapshots" of a dynamic system.
-The daily rotation of the earth underneath these "tidal bulges" causes the bulges to move around the earth each day.
-And all of these deformations sit "on top" of the equatorial bulge that goes all the way around the earth, due to the earth's daily rotation.
+The daily rotation of the earth underneath these "tidal bulges" causes the bulges to move around the earth's surface each day.
+And all of these deformations sit "on top" of the equatorial bulge that extends all the way around the earth, and is due to the earth's rotation.

 More misleading textbook illustrations.An oceanography textbook has this diagram that at least shows centrifugal forces of equal size.